-In early summer dense sprays of bright yellow trumpet flower erupt from amidst bright green glossy leaves on a slowly spreading woody vine.
+In early summer dense sprays of bright yellow trumpet flowers erupt from amidst bright green glossy leaves on a slowly spreading woody vine.
 Bizarre cat's-claw-like tentacles are used by the plant to fix itself to almost any vertical surface.

 Sow seeds at any time onto a good soil-based compost covering seeds with fine grit or compost to approximately their own depth.
 We recommend germinating at 15 to 20 degrees C. Germination may be very slow, perhaps 2-3 months, or sometimes much longer, and these seeds may sometimes wait for spring before emerging.
 Grow on individual seedlings in 3 inch pots before finally planting with climbing support in a well-drained spot or very large pot.

 Common name:Cat's claw vine, Cat's claw climber

 Classification:Half hardy climber